fggo/html/README.md

 ```

 ### image rollovers & sprites
-a link or button that changes to a second style when a user moves their mouse<br>
-over it(rollover) and a third style when clicked(activated).
-When a single image<br>
-is used for several different parts of an interface, it is known as a sprite.
+a link or button that changes to a second style when a user moves their mouse over it(rollover) and a third style when clicked(activated).
+When a single image is used for several different parts of an interface, it is known as a sprite.

 ```html
 <html><head>